IgorRigolon/titled.tuesday/README.md

 page](https://www.chess.com/tournament/live/titled-tuesdays) and get the tournament code for each TT, which makes up their URL.

-Then, the `get_download_url` function call the API to obtain the number of rounds in each TT, and returns a final URL, which is used as an API call by `titled_tuesday`.
+Then, the `get_download_url` function calls the API to obtain the number of rounds in each TT, and returns a final URL, which is used as an API call by `titled_tuesday`.